Psalms For Life

 New management

-We don’t worship gods of wood or stone, but our idols of consumerism and sensualism bind and impoverish us.
-Meanwhile, God calls us to embrace his reestablished his rule on earth with joy.
+We no longer worship gods of wood or stone, but our idolatrous consumerism, sensualism, and militarism similarly bind and impoverish us.
+God calls us instead to embrace his reestablished rule on earth with joy.

 YHWH reigns!